EDUCBA Logo

 In this type of case, the DBMS Multivalued Dependency occurs only if B and C are independent attributes.

 But a table having multivalued dependency will violate the rule of 4NF.
-Here, 4NF is a kind of Normalization: Normalization is denoted as a technique to organize the data in the server database that supports a user to escape data redundancy, operations like insertion, deletion, and update inconsistency.
+Here, 4NF is a kind of Normalization: Normalization is denoted as a technique to organize the data in the server database that supports a user to escape data redundancy and operations like insertion, deletion, and update inconsistency.
 This is a method of analyzing the relation schemas on the basis of their diverse functional dependencies and the primary key.

 Therefore, Normalization is integral to relational database theory.
 It may hold the consequence of duplicating the identical data within the server database that may affect in the creation of extra tables.

-How Multivalued Dependency works in DBMS?
+How does Multivalued Dependency Work in DBMS?

-In DBMS, MVD or say Multivalued Dependency defines that for one value of attribute ‘x’ multiple values of attribute ‘y’ be existent.
+In DBMS, MVD or, say, Multivalued Dependency defines that for one value of attribute ‘x’, multiple values of attribute ‘y’ be existent.
 We will write this as:

 X Y